 Meg Dunn began writing Pedal Fort Collins in May of 2015.
 After focusing for two years primarily on transportation issues, Meg rebranded the site in July 2017 as Urban Fort Collins in an effort to take a wider-angle look at the changes taking place in our city.
 Transportation is only one piece of a much larger puzzle and every piece fits together with those around it.

 Meg and her husband, Rob, have three teenagers.
-One is currently attending CSU and the other two are seniors in high school.
-Meg also has three dogs who she walks regularly, giving her a chance to experience the city at a pedestrian pace.
-To see photos from her walks, check out her Instagram page, or to see photos that are specific to transportation related matters, check out the Instagram page for Pedal Fort Collins.
+Two are attending CSU and the third is in her first year at the University of Tulsa.
+Meg also has two dogs who she walks regularly, giving her a chance to experience the city at a pedestrian pace.
+To see photos from her walks, check out her Instagram page, or to see photos that are specific to transportation and other urban Fort Collins related matters, check out the Instagram page for Urban Fort Collins.

 Meg also writes Forgotten Fort Collins, resharing the stories of Fort Collins’ past.